johnvenkiah/CI_PP3_John_Venkiah/README.md

 4. I would like to be alerted if my choice is invalid anywhere in the application, and get a chance to try again
 5. I would like to be able to confirm the booking right before it is made
 6. I would like to view a confirmation of the booking when it is made
-7. At any point cancel my booking during the booking process
+7. I would like to at any point cancel my booking during the booking process should I wish to do so

-#### Site owner goals

-For this application I will address staff instead of site owner, as it is made for patients and staff.

-##### As a staff member and user of this application:
+##### Staff member user stories:

 8. I would like for users to only be able to book appointments on weekdays between 9 and 17, and when the schedule is free
 9. I would like appointments made by new users add a new row with their information to the Google Sheets patient log